August 3, 2022

 Reflect, today, upon your own humility before God.
 How would you have reacted if Jesus spoke this way to you?
 Would you have been humble enough to acknowledge your unworthiness?
 If so, would you also have enough faith to cry out for God’s mercy despite your unworthiness?
 These wonderful qualities go hand in hand (humility and faith) and unleash the mercy of God!

-Lord, I am unworthy.
+My most merciful Lord, I am unworthy.
 Help me to see that.
 Help me to see that I do not deserve Your grace in my life.
 But in that humble truth, may I also recognize Your abundance of mercy and never fear to call upon You for mercy.
 Jesus, I trust in You.